General Nursing Council

+GNC for England and Wales: establishment and register of nurses

-There were nine lay members and sixteen nurse members.
+The Council was formed of 9 lay members and sixteen nurse members.
 2 lay members were appointed by the Privy Council, 2 by the Board of Education and 5 by the Minister of Health.
 The nurses were initially appointed by the Minister.
 11 were matrons or former matrons.
-Only two were from Workhouse infirmaries.
-Four or five were members of the Royal British Nurses' Association, including Mrs Ethel Bedford-Fenwick and 9 from the College of Nursing, Including Alicia Lloyd-Still, matron of St. Thomas' Hospital.
+2 were from Workhouse infirmaries.
+4 or 5 were members of the Royal British Nurses' Association, including Mrs Ethel Bedford-Fenwick and 9 from the College of Nursing, including Alicia Lloyd-Still.
+The first registrar was Miss Marion Scott Riddell RRC, who had previously been matron of the Chelsea Hospital for Women and principal matron in the Territorial Force Nursing Service.

 It was decided that practicing nurses could be admitted to the register, which was opened in November 1921, if they had at least one year's training, and that they must apply by 14 July 1923.
-3235 applications were received in the first four months.
+3,235 applications were received in the first four months.
 Only 984 were approved because Mrs Bedford-Fenwick insisted on examining every case.
 16 members of the Council resigned.
 The Minister had to intervene.

 In 1922 elections were held for the nursing places on the council.
 12,000 registered nurses were eligible to vote.
 11 were elected by the general nurses (6 of these had to be matrons) and 5 from the supplementary registers for mental health nursing, paediatric nursing and male nurses.
 Mrs Bedford-Fenwick lost her seat.
-Sir Wilmot Herringham was appointed Chairman.
+Sir Wilmot Herringham was appointed Chair (1922-5) and subsequently Vice-Chair (1926-1928).
+Dame Ellen Musson was subsequently Chair (1926-1944).

 In June 1923, as the deadline for existing nurses to register approached, the House of Commons agreed a rule change proposed by William Chapple which permitted applicants to the general register to be admitted if they had worked as a nurse for at least three years before 1 November 1919.
 40,451 applications were received.

 In 1925 the first state examination was held and 4,005 nurses were admitted to the register by passing it.